-“Getting Ready” levels 1 and 2 are complete readiness courses for preschool and kindergarten levels.
-Daily lesson plans include links to everything you need to teach math and language arts.
-The language arts emphasis is on reading readiness and beginning reading and writing at these levels.
+"Getting Ready" levels 1 and 2 are complete readiness courses for preschool and kindergarten levels.
+Daily lesson plans include links to everything you need to teach math, reading, and language arts.
+Reading readiness and beginning reading and writing get a lot of attention at these levels....

-The lesson plans include instructions or directions right there in each lesson plan (with questions and answers if appropriate).
-For example, students might be instructed to look at a picture then tell what they see in the manner of a Charlotte Mason picture study at a younger level.
+The lesson plans include instructions within each lesson plan (with questions and answers if appropriate).
+For example, students look at a picture then tell what they see in the manner of a Charlotte Mason picture study.
 Math questions and answers are likewise included directly in the lesson plans at younger levels.
-Older students might have literature comprehension questions or grammar questions.
+Older students often have literature comprehension or grammar questions.
 The intent at all levels is that students will work through the lesson plans themselves, with or without assistance depending upon their age level.

-Lee rarely interjects her own text into the lesson plans for history and science.
-However, Year 1 history and science both begin with one of these rare interjections as Lee explains a Christian (young earth) view of early man and of creation and the age of the earth.
+Giles rarely interjects her own text into the lesson plans for history and science.
+However, Year 1 history and science both begin with one of these rare interjections as she explains a Christian (young earth) view of early man and of creation and the age of the earth.
+Year 3's Earth Science course also supports a literal interpretation of scripture and a young earth.
 The curriculum is Christian, but non-Christians might still use it and skip the Bible lessons since the Christian perspective is generally lacking in most internet links.

-Students who are independent readers should be able to do much of their work independently but not all.
-Younger students will, of course, need much more parental assistance.
-Even so, this program is very easy for the parent and student to use.
+....this program is very easy for parents and students to use.
 It could be great for a family with a number of children as long as you have enough computers or tablets with internet connections.
-(Note that you might have to overcome problems with sites that use Flash when a student works on a tablet.)
+(Note that some websites use Adobe Flash and won't run on tablets.)

-Sure the curriculum is sometimes uneven depending upon which sources are being used, but you can always supplement or adapt as needed.
-And you will have to be patient if you need coverage of topics or grade levels that Lee hasn’t completed online.
+Sure the curriculum is sometimes uneven, depending upon which sources are being used, but you can always supplement or adapt as needed.
 Remember that the entire curriculum is free!
-If you find the Easy Peasy curriculum useful, please consider making a donation—donation links are on the web site.
+If you find the Easy Peasy curriculum useful, donation links are on the website.